FirelyTeam/firely-docs/vonk/features/conformanceresources.rst

 Loading the conformance resources from the various sources can take some time, especially on first startup when the :ref:`conformance_specification_zip` have to be imported.
-During the import Vonk will respond with 423 'Locked' to every request to avoid storing or retrieving inconsistent data.
+During the import Firely Server will respond with 423 'Locked' to every request to avoid storing or retrieving inconsistent data.

 The read history keeps a record of files that have been read, with an MD5 hash of each.
 If you wish to force a renewed import of a specific file, you should: